ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 You can create and share your own webhook callback service types as Ballerina modules, which you push into a Ballerina registry (such as Ballerina Central).

-To create a webhook callback service type, you:
+Follow the steps below to create a webhook callback service type.

 1. Create a Ballerina module in a Ballerina project.